 What is UML in software engineering?

-UML stands for Unified Modeling Language.
-It is a standardized visual language used to represent the structure and behavior of a software system.
-UML diagrams help developers and stakeholders understand system architecture before development begins.
+UML, or Unified Modeling Language, is a standardized visual language used to illustrate the structure and behavior of a software system.
+It helps teams visualize system architecture before development begins.
+Moreover, UML diagrams enable clearer communication among developers and stakeholders, improving planning and decision-making.